1. Crystal Meth

 The reality is that you’re better off getting help now before you get arrested for taking illegal drugs.
 In this situation, the choice will no longer be in your hands.

-Also, since meth can have such a severe impact on your brain as well as other organs long term, it’s critical that you intervene sooner instead of later.
+Also, since meth can have such a severe impact on your brain and other organs long term, it’s critical that you intervene sooner rather than later.